Greater-London-Authority/ldn-viz-tools/design-system-specification/design-system-specification-2026-07-27.md

 ## Line Height Scale

 Line-height follows **two policies, assigned by role** (the reading-leading policy is stated after the table).
 Most roles take **grid leading** — a line-height rounded to the 4px grid, tight at the top (~1.05–1.15) and generous at the bottom (~1.3–1.6).
 The grid below is that reference; it increments roughly every two font-size steps rather than every step, which keeps the number of distinct values manageable — 13 values covering 17 font sizes — without losing accuracy.
 It is a **reference for authoring, not a CSS-cascade participant**: emitted line-height is a computed unitless ratio, never a `var()` to a px value.
+One exception, introduced with the chart family: the three aliased chart object-tier roles (`chart/title`, `chart/subtitle`, `chart/eyebrow`) reference their product source for *every* property, line-height included, because a pure alias restates nothing.
+They still resolve to a unitless ratio — the reference points at a sibling semantic role, not at this grid.

 | Step | Font size | Line height | Ratio |
 |------|-----------|-------------|-------|